Sub-Riemannian interpolation inequalities: Jacobi fields and second differential

 Using \eqref{eq:howtowriteJ}, the Jacobi fields $\J_1(t), \dots, \J_n(t)$ associated with the Jacobi matrix $\mathbf{J}(t)$ generate a family of Lagrangian subspaces if and only if

 The above identity is equivalent to the symmetry of $W(t)$. \end{proof}

-\begin{rmk} In Riemannian geometry, standard tensorial calculus and Jacobi fields along $\gamma$ are sufficient for the forthcoming manipulations.
-This correspond to a very particular class of Darboux frames, such that $A(t) = \mathbbold{0}$, $B(t) = \mathbbold{1}$ and $R(t)$ represents the Riemannian sectional curvature of all $2$-planes containing $\dot\gamma(t)$ \cite{BR-comparison,BR-connection}.
-In the sub-Riemannian case, such a convenient frame and Levi-Civita connection are not available in full generality.
-To circumvent this problem we ``lift'' the problem on the cotangent bundle and avoid to pick some particular frame. \end{rmk}
+In Riemannian geometry, the forthcoming manipulations are greatly simplified thanks to the existence of a particular Darboux frame, such that $A(t) = \mathbbold{0}$, $B(t) = \mathbbold{1}$ and where $R(t)$ represents the Riemannian sectional curvature of all $2$-planes containing $\dot\gamma(t)$.
+In the sub-Riemannian case, such a convenient frame is not available in full generality.
+To circumvent this problem we ``lift'' the problem on the cotangent bundle and avoid to pick some particular frame.
+See \cite{BR-comparison,BR-connection} for details.